California Resident Fishing License Cost (2025 Fees & Options)

 • Ocean Enhancement Validation: $7.05 for fishing south of Point Arguello.

-• Second Rod Validation: $19.70, allowing you to use two rods in inland waters.
+• Second Rod Validation: $19.70, lets you use two rods in inland waters.

-• Steelhead Report Card: $9.98, mandatory for catching Steelhead.
+• Steelhead Report Card: $9.98, required for catching Steelhead.

 • Sturgeon Fishing Report Card: Free for catch-and-release fishing.